The two approaches to building applications with Expo tools are called the "managed" and "bare" workflows.

 If you get to the point where you need to have full control over the native code in your app, you can "eject" (run expo eject in your project) and expo-cli will expose all of the underlying native projects and configuration.
 You'll then be using the bare workflow.

 In the bare workflow the developer has complete control, along with the complexity that comes with that.
-You can use most APIs in the Expo SDK, but the build service, notifications, over-the-air updates, and easy configuration with app.json are not yet supported.
+You can use most APIs in the Expo SDK, but the build service and easy configuration with app.json are not yet supported.
 You can refer to tutorials and guides that are oriented towards native iOS and Android apps and React Native for alternatives.

-Use Expo to create your iOS and Android builds
+Use Expo build service to create your iOS and Android builds

 Add custom native code and manage native dependencies